ttl074/JavaScriptLearn/README.txt

-basic javascript to play rock, paper, scissors in console and prompt
+Basic javascript to play rock, paper, scissors in console and prompt
+TODO: make it pretty and add graphics